GREATER BOSTON PSR: 1,800 HEALTH PROFESSIONALS AND COMMUNITY MEMBERS, SPEAKING UP FOR THE PUBLIC’S HEALTH SINCE 1961

 Ira Helfand, MD

-Dr. Helfand is a co-founder and Past President of Physicians for Social Responsibility (PSR), a co-President of International Physicians for Social Responsibility (IPPNW), and a member of the International Steering Group of the International Campaign to Abolish Nuclear Weapons (ICAN).
+Dr. Helfand is a co-founder and Past President of Physicians for Social Responsibility (PSR), a co-President of International Physicians for the Prevention of Nuclear War (IPPNW), and a member of the International Steering Group of the International Campaign to Abolish Nuclear Weapons (ICAN).
 He is the author of the PSR/IPPNW report, “Nuclear Famine: Two Billion at Risk?” and has published on the dangers of nuclear war in the New England Journal of Medicine, the BMJ, and the World Medical Journal.
 He has lectured on the medical consequences of nuclear war around the world and spoken for IPPNW and ICAN at the UN General Assembly, the Oslo and Nayarit Conferences on the Humanitarian Impact of Nuclear Weapons, before the US Senate Homeland Security Committee and at the French Senate, the Turkish Parliament and the Israeli Knesset.
 He chairs the PSR-CAN committee which oversees PSR’s national work for the abolition of nuclear weapons.

 Amy Hendrickson is a software consultant that programs language used for scientific typesetting.
 She is a peace activist and started the local peace group, Brookline PeaceWorks.
 She was a campaign manager for Randall Forsberg in her write-in campaign for Senator.
 Randy is well known as one of the originators of the nuclear freeze movement, and her campaign was a way of getting more attention for the need to abolish nuclear weapons while also protesting Senator John Kerry’s capitulation in supporting the Iraq war.
 Amy believes that perhaps her most satisfying action was organizing an international demonstration that included activists in 17 countries who demonstrated against the impending Iraq war in front of their local US embassy.